 Credentialing is a process of objectively evaluating and verifying a practitioner’s current licensure, training, experience, competence, and ability to provide particular services or perform particular procedures.
 It is usually carried out by the organization that will bill for the provider’s services.

 Do Providers need to be credentialed?

 This is a very broad question because it varies from state to state, by education and by specialty.
-The requirements for credentialing depends on the requirements of the facility where the patient is located and/or the source of payment for the service.
+The requirements for medical credentialing depends on the requirements of the facility where the patient is located and/or the source of payment for the service.
 The facility’s medical board may require credentialing to protect the health and safety of their patients, regardless of any other requirements.

 The Joint Commission has requirements for physician credentialing in facilities that seek its accreditation.
-Similarly, CMS has requirements on credentialing that determine whether or not Medicare will pay for telemedicine services.
-If you are setting up a telemedicine consultation service in a facility that does require credentialing, consult the legal and credentialing teams to establish the requirements for telemedicine.
+Similarly, CMS has requirements on medical credentialing that determine whether or not Medicare will pay for telemedicine services.
+If you are setting up a telemedicine consultation service in a facility that does require credentialing, consult the legal and medical credentialing teams to establish the requirements for telemedicine.

 Unfortunately, the credentialing requirements promulgated by the Joint Commission and CMS do not have the same requirements.
 Since this affects both facility accreditation and payment, this is an issue that is under active discussion.
 For more information consult the link below.

 JJust a reminder, the medical credentialing requirements for the Joint Commission and CMS have different standards, and requirements.
 There has been confusion of people thinking it is one of the same and they are very different.

 Does the telemedicine provider have to be credentialed at the facility where they are located?

 It doesn’t necessarily depend on the location of your facility, but more on the scope of services you provide and the type of facility.
 If you plan to implement telemedicine consultation services in your practice, more than likely you’ll need to be credentialed.